James Grant Duff: Return to Scotland

 After five years the anxiety and toil broke down his health, and he retired to Scotland, where he occupied himself in completing A History of the Mahrattas, the materials for which he had long been collecting with great diligence and under peculiarly favorable opportunities, through his access to state papers, family and temple archives, and his personal acquaintance with the Mahratta chiefs.
 It was published in 1826 and was translated into the major languages of Western India, becoming required reading for Indian students during the British Raj.
 About 1825 he succeeded to the estate at Eden, and taking the additional name of Duff settled there, improving the property.
 In 1850 his wife Jane Catharine Ainslie (only daughter of Sir Whitelaw Ainslie, an eminent physician and author of the Materia Medica Indica), whom he married in 1825, succeeded to an estate in Fife belonging to her mother's family, whereupon he took the further name of Cuninghame.

 Family

-Duff died on 23 September 1858, leaving a daughter and two sons, of whom the elder, Mountstuart Elphinstone Grant Duff, M.P. for the Elgin Burghs, Under-Secretary for India 1868–1874, and Under-Secretary for the Colonies 1880–1881, and Governor of Madras Presidency 1881–1886.
+Duff died on 23 September 1858, leaving a daughter and two sons, of whom the elder, Mountstuart Elphinstone Grant Duff, was M.P. for the Elgin Burghs, Under-Secretary for India 1868–1874, Under-Secretary for the Colonies 1880–1881, and Governor of Madras Presidency 1881–1886.